 When flying from Europe towards the East you’ll mostlikely end up on a flight layover at the Hamad International Airport in the State of Qatar.
 Most travellers don’t leave the airport premises and rush to their connecting flights.
-But if you have time I'd recommend you spare some of it and visit Doha, Qatars capital.
+But if you have time we’d recommend you spare some of it and visit Doha, Qatars capital.
 Why?
-Here are my top 5 reasons:
+Here are our top 5 reasons.

 Arab World from another perspective

 Qatar ruins stereotypes of the Arab World – it’s modern and well developed.
 In fact it’s developed so well, that it has the highest per capita income in the world.
 And you see it on every corner at every step you make, every face you look at.

 People resemble confidence and wealth.
 Qatar is taken care of by immigrants (mostly from Asia), but they treat their new home with respect and adoration.
 Every here and there you will see new buildings one posher than the other rising like mushrooms in a forest after the rain.

 Qatar’s capital Doha is permantently changing and it is very thrilling to observe this change.

 Market (souq) shopping is a huge part of the Arab culture and you should’t miss on wandering around and soak in the atmosphere.